PaddlePaddle/X2Paddle/.github/pull_request_template.md

 # Create A Good Pull Request

-Please check the follow step before mergine this pull request
+Please check the follow step before merging this pull request

 - [ ] Python code style verification
 - [ ] Review all the code diff by yourself